RobMuNu/brain_machine/time_reversal_README.md

 Reverse time M- is taken by flipping the time series data and running CSSR on that instead.

-P.S. if you do anything extra to the data (like do time skipping or downsampling, or end up with more multiline-data) make sure the data is flipped while preserving the ‘formation’ between forward and reverse time data.
+P.S. if you using multiline-data make sure the data is flipped while preserving the lines between forward and reverse time data.
 It is person preference but IMO easier to align the state series this way for crypticity and bidirectional stuff later

 e.g.